Best TradingView Alternatives (2026) for Traders Who Want Fewer Trades

 - Create alert rules so attention is triggered only when conditions match your plan

-- Use alert history to avoid recency bias (Pro unlocks full context — see Pricing)
+- Review alert history to reduce recency bias (Pro unlocks full context — see Pricing)

 If you still need charting: simplify instead of switching